Spheres in the curve graph and linear connectivity of the Gromov boundary: Introduction

 As part of their proof of quasi-isometric rigidity of curve complexes, Rafi and Schleimer used Corollary \ref{C:Gabai} to deduce that the union of a number of consecutive spheres depending on the hyperbolicity constant is connected \cite[Proposition 4.1]{RS}.
 Schleimer also proved without using Corollary \ref{C:Gabai} that when $g\geq 2$, complements of balls in $\cC \Sigma_{g,1}$ are connected \cite{SchleimerEnd}.

 Following his work on path connectivity, Gabai later established higher connectivity results and, extending work of Hensel and Przytycki for $(g,n)=(0,5)$, proved that boundaries of curve complexes when $g=0$ are homeomorphic to Nobeling spaces \cite{HP, Gabai2}.
 In light of \cite{Harer, FiniteRigid, BBM}, it is possible that the techniques in Section \ref{S:05} could provide a starting point for an attempt to reprove and strengthen such higher connectivity results.
-We conjecture that Gabai's higher connectivity results could be strengthened to linear higher connectivity, which may be of interest in light work such as \cite{BK2spheres}.
+We conjecture that Gabai's higher connectivity results could be strengthened to linear higher connectivity, which may be of interest in light work such as \cite{BK2spheres} and may also be compared to work such as \cite{BD} and \cite{BBlocal}.

 The boundary of the curve complex is naturally homeomorphic to the space of ending laminations \cite{klarreich2018boundary}.
 Much previous work has taken place in the space of ending laminations, including the recent work of Chaika and Hensel proving connectivity results for spaces of uniquely ergodic and cobounded laminations \cite{chaika2019path}.